Madrid bid for the 2020 Summer Olympics: 125th IOC Session

 Prior to the host city election, FC Barcelona's Lionel Messi pledged his support for Madrid's bid for the 2020 Summer Olympics.

 At the 125th IOC Session in Buenos Aires, Argentina Madrid was eliminated from the election following a tie with Istanbul.
 Madrid was eliminated in the tie-breaking vote.
 Tokyo was ultimately elected as the host city.

 Outlook, Conclusion and Future

 Madrid's bid was considered to be hurt by Spain's weak economy as well as the Operación Puerto doping case.
 Following Madrid's failure to secure the 2020 Olympics, it was confirmed that Madrid would not be bidding for the 2024 Summer Olympics.

 Barcelona had expressed interest in bidding for the 2022 Winter Olympics, but did not bid, instead expressing an interest to submit a bid for the 2026 Winter Olympics, which did not come to fruition either.

-On 17 June 2019, the newly elected Mayor of Madrid José Luis Martínez-Almeida announced that they would explore a bid for the 2032 Summer Olympics, but games were given for Brisbane region in Australia and it's unclear what the situation is for 2036 Summer Olympics.
+On 17 June 2019, the newly elected Mayor of Madrid José Luis Martínez-Almeida announced that they would explore a bid for the 2032 Summer Olympics, but games were given for Brisbane in Australia and it's unclear what the situation is for 2036 Summer Olympics.